guildai/guild.ai/pages/start.md

 !!! highlight
-    Source code files are copied for each run so that you have an exact record.This lets you experiment without having to commit each iteration to revision control.
+    Source code files are copied for each run so that you have an exact record of what was run.
+This lets you experiment without having to commit each iteration to revision control.

 You can also open a run file using a system program.